Sequoia-Fabrica/sequoia_fabrica_blog/content/faq/index.md

 ## Where are you located?

-Sequoia Fabrica is located at 1736 18th Street in San Francisco’s Potrero Hill neighborhood.
+Sequoia Fabrica is located at 1736 18th Street in San Francisco’s Potrero Hill neighborhood ([OpenStreetMap](https://www.openstreetmap.org/node/11571985859) or [Google Maps](https://maps.app.goo.gl/7fiutyz9KxsT1eXc7)).

 Our workshop is near several major bus lines (19, 22, 55), a bike lane (on 17th Street), and there is street parking in the neighborhood.

 Our facility is at sidewalk level, please enter through the glass double doors.

-Find us on [OpenStreetMap](https://www.openstreetmap.org/node/11571985859) or [Google Maps](https://maps.app.goo.gl/7fiutyz9KxsT1eXc7).

 ## How can I access the space?